Eon TV

 EON TV is a pay television service launched by United Group in September 2017 that is available in Southeast European countries, namely Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Montenegro, Slovenia and Serbia.
-It is based on a broadband IPTV infrastructure, where digital audio and video are transmitted over a telephone line to a set-top box and then to the customer's television.
+It is based on a Over-the-top media service infrastructure, where it is using internet to broadcast audio and video to the user's TV or mobile device.